tfeldmann/supersigma2-errorcodes/README.md

 # supersigma2-errorcodes

-A python parser for DMC SuperSigma2 error codes
+A python parser for DMC SuperSigma2 error codes.